jpedro/jpedro.github.io/blog-thingy.md

 - Add metadata (via comments) to pages, like tags, summary, created etc.
 - Have a script running from a GitHub workflow that generates the `tags/` index page.
-And even extracts a summary.
+And even extracts a summary used to create the `index.md` file.
 Because lazy.
 - Think how to add a comments section on each rendered page because markdown doesn't allow javascript.